Abu Dhabi resident who lost $200,000 in trading scam still being hassled by agents 5 years on

 It all started when the 45-year-old responded to a social media ad and opened account on a fake website

-An Abu Dhabi resident, who said she lost nearly $200,000 in bogus investments after she opened an account on a fake trading website five years ago, was still being chased by scammers.
+An Abu Dhabi resident, who said she lost nearly $200,000 in bogus investments after she opened an account on a fake trading website five years ago, is still being chased by scammers.

 The scammers, the woman said, called her recently and told her that her account was moved to another website and that she should reactivate it.